EchoTeam/echoteam.github.com/_posts/2014-01-16-erlang-releases.md

 # Rebar service template

 At Echo, we created [a rebar template](https://github.com/EchoTeam/rebar-templates) that builds a clean Erlang service framework which supports Erlang/OTP releases out of the box.
-It’s just a collection of files and scripts in right places that, with extensive help of rebar and some plugins, shapes a basement of a future service.
+It’s just a collection of files and scripts in right places that, with extensive help of rebar and some plugins, shapes a basis of a future service.

 First, you need to install templates: